geut/dat-workshop/problems/en/10/README.md

 - babel7
 - webrtc

-A `Olaf` le agregaremos lo que venimos construyendo en `Saga`, nuestra propia API sobre hyperdb que nos permite replicar feeds y leer/escribir mensajes. :cool:
+We're going to add to `Olaf` what we have been building in `Saga`, our own API over hyperdb that allows us to replicate feeds and read/write messages :cool:

 ## Un vistazo rápido sobre Choo :steam_locomotive: